-This comes just weeks after the Government published its Housing White Paper in which they stated that they intended to ‘consult on a range of measures to tackle all unfair and unreasonable abuses of leasehold’, highlighting the problem of increasing and onerous ground rent payments.
+This comes just weeks after the Government published its Housing White Paper.
+The white paper highlighted the Goverments intentions to ‘consult on a range of measures to tackle all unfair and unreasonable abuses of leasehold’.

 The problem clause within these leases is one which allows the ground rents to double every ten years.
-This has resulted in once affordable payments in the hundreds of pounds quickly become unaffordable payments in the thousands of pounds per year.
+This has resulted in once affordable payments in the hundreds of pounds quickly becoming thousands of pounds per year.

-Unfortunately, this has reportedly left some homes which were sold on a Leasehold basis with this particular clause virtually unsellable with a large financial burden being left on those who own them and this news will come as a great relief to the many Leaseholders affected.
+Unfortunately, this has reportedly left some homes which were sold on a Leasehold basis with this particular clause virtually unsellable with a large financial burden being left on those who own them.
+So, perhaps unsurprisingly, this news will come as a great relief to the many Leaseholders affected.

 Taylor Wimpey released a statement addressing the matter: